holden-davis/holden-davis/README.md

 ### Hello World!

-I would define myself as a student with a passion for technology.
+I would define myself as a software engineer with a passion for technology.

 In a rapidly evolving society, technological advancements are playing a critical role in countless facets of nearly every industry.
 I find myself absolutely fascinated with every aspect of computers and how they impact our lives.
 From the basic concepts of hardware and software to the most complex, cutting-edge implementations of computerization, I find it all incredibly intriguing!